MitchDuke/Ali_Tracks/README.md

 ### Code

 -   [Beautiful CSS buttons examples](https://getcssscan.com/css-buttons-examples): The button styling was used on every button of the page.
-Button 62 was used in this page.
+Button 62 was used in this page with personalised colours.
+-   [Font awesome](https://fontawesome.com/): The icons used on the goals page to update or delete goals.

 ### Content